 Conformance test vectors

-One conformance ISO BMFF file, BasketballDrill_28_gamma.mp4m, which contains green metadata samples of ‘dfce’ sample entry type, as specified in ISO/IEC 23001-10, is available at http://standards.iso.org/iso-iec/23001/-11/ed-3/en.
+One conformance ISO BMFF file, BasketballDrill_28_gamma.mp4m, which contains green metadata samples of ‘dfce’ sample entry type, as specified in subclause 5.3.2, is available at http://standards.iso.org/iso-iec/23001/-11/ed-3/en.

 It is composed of a sample entry which contains static metadata and samples which contain dynamic metadata.